FAST, the simple protocol for stroke prevention to help patients and relatives

+A stroke can have different effects on our brain.
 The brain can be considered as a four-part organ, which includes the right and left hemispheres, the cerebellum and the brain stem.
-A stroke has different effects, depending on which part of the brain is targeted during the attack.

-Some of the major functions of the right hemisphere include perception and control of the left side of the body.
-A stroke which affects the right hemisphere can cause many changes, including:
+If the stroke attacks the right hemisphere can damage our perception and control of the left side of the body.
+The changes could be: